 In a word, yes!
+Website speed is very important.
 Let’s break this down into reasons why a slow website is bad news for you and your readers:

 People are impatient

 Put simply, people are impatient.
 If your website does not load within a few seconds (many say 2-3 seconds), the reader will give up and go elsewhere for that information, product or service.
 Generally people scan a web page rather than read it.
 If the main elements do not load quickly then it’s offski time.
 And that’s bad UX.

 Google rankings reflect your website’s speed

 Google has taken into account page load time and site speed in its ranking algorithms for some time now.
 As early as 2011 Google said “we’re striving to make the whole web fast”.
 Slow sites, especially on mobiles, rank lower than their faster counterparts.
 A sluggish website means poor user experience, which in turns means less promotion in the search engines.